-As per rule 21.37(a) the applicant must issue a Statement of Conformity using CAA Form 8130-9 for any test article, prototype component, installation or assembled prototype product prior to a formal CAA conformity inspection of the article being conducted.
-While CAA will accept receiving the completed Statement of Conformity upon their representative's arrival at the applicant's inspection facilities, it is recommended that the completed CAA Form 8130-9 is submitted to CAA earlier than this if possible to inform CAA that the applicant is fully prepared for the inspection.
+As per rule 21.37(a) the applicant must issue a Statement of Conformity using the applicable CAA form for any test article, prototype component, installation or assembled prototype product before a formal CAA conformity inspection of the article being conducted.
+While CAA will accept receiving the completed Statement of Conformity upon their representative's arrival at the applicant's inspection facilities, it is recommended that the completed form is submitted to CAA earlier than this, if possible, so CAA knows that the applicant is fully prepared for the inspection.
+To find the applicable form, go to the 'Forms' tab on the CAA website, click on the tab for Part 21 and then search for 'request for conformity'.

-The applicant may declare known deviations from the type design on the CAA Form 8130-9 but should include a statement of how these will be resolved or incorporated into the final type design.32
+The applicant may declare known deviations from the type design on the form but should include a statement of how these will be resolved or incorporated into the final type design.
+These will be assessed as part of the conformity inspection process and their impact on any subsequent inspection or test is to be determined.